What is a keeper fantasy football league?

 When looking at potential keepers then, you’ll need to weigh both value (what is this player costing me in draft capital vs. what he’s going for this season) and opportunity (what is his potential upside for the new season).
 A good rule of thumb when deciding on keepers is to start by looking at your most impactful players and then working your way down your roster.

 One last keeper strategy to consider is the hoarding method, whereby you hold onto your best player or players simply because you have no reason to think they’ll be experiencing a regression in the new season.
-If you spent a higher draft pick on a player like AJ Brown or Nick Chubb in 2021 and they are projected to fall in a similar spot in next year’s draft, then simply keeping them over throwing them back into the draft pool is perfectly fine.
+If you spent a higher draft pick on a player like A.J.
+Brown or Amon-Ra St. Brown in 2023, and they are projected to fall in a similar spot in next year’s draft, then simply keeping them over throwing them back into the draft pool is perfectly fine.
 As long as you are bullish on the player and his chances of outperforming his ADP for the new season, then making an equal value exchange can be something to consider if you have no better options.

 Using the waiver wire in a keeper league